 To have a good chance of being accepted for this card, you’ll need a good credit score.
 If you know your credit score is top notch, then you can feel comfortable applying directly.
 If you’re not so sure, it may be worth using the eligibility checker that American Express provides on its website.

 How do you apply?

 You can apply through the American Express website.
 The application will reportedly take less than 10 minutes, and you will receive a response in 60 seconds.

 You will need to provide personal information, including your income and employment details.
 Your UK bank or building society account number and sort code may sometimes be necessary, so it’s a good idea to have this information to hand.

-Is the British Airways American Express Rewards Card right for you?
+Is the British Airways American Express Rewards Card a good choice for you?